maurizze004/dhbw-web-programming/README.md

 ## Overview
 This is a weather app that allows users to retrieve current weather data for various cities.
 For more information about the website, please refer to the "FAQ" section.
+I am using this API in the free version, so the requests are limited to 50 per month.
+It can be that there will be a respone of 429

 ## Usage
 To use the app: